webiny/Htpl/README.md

 ### Include a template

-An external template can we included using the `w-include` tag.
+An external template can be included using the `w-include` tag.

 ```html
 <ul>